muhammad-davatgar/upera-go-engineer/products.md

 ## Objective:

 Develop a comprehensive system in Golang that manages the revisions of products on a shopping site.
-As products evolve, their attributes might change, including price, description, and more.
+As products evolve, their attributes might change, including price, color, description, and more.
 It's essential to maintain a history of these revisions for analysis and traceability purposes.

 ---